TomaszGolan/reveal_talks/markdown/nuwro_cascade.md

 * nucleon is jailed in a nucleus if <br><br> $$T_k < V(r)$$ <br>

+## Neutron / Proton

+---

+* At this point protons and neutrons are treat the same way

+* Work in progress

 #

 ## Improvements of cascade model in NuWro (pions)